 A-A-x-x (Double Aces):

-In Omaha, where players are dealt four hole cards, starting with two Aces provides a strong foundation for building high-ranking hands.
+In Omaha, players are dealt four hole cards, starting with two Aces, which provides a strong foundation for building high-ranking hands.
 Double Aces increase the likelihood of forming powerful combinations like full houses, flushes, or even four-of-a-kind.

 Gin Rummy